LearnedVector/Traffic_Sign_Classifier_Convolutional_Neural_Network/README.md

 [image8]: ./examples/placeholder.png "Traffic Sign 5"

 ---

-1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

 Here is a link to my [project code](https://github.com/Mn0491/Traffic_Sign_Classifier_Convolutional_Neural_Network/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+#### 1. Load the Data

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used python and numpy to calculate some the summary statistics of the traffic sign data set

-* The size of training set is ?
+* The size of training set is 34,799
-* The size of the validation set is ?
+* The size of the validation set is 4,410
-* The size of test set is ?
+* The size of test set is 12,630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

-####2.
-Include an exploratory visualization of the dataset.
+#### visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing the distribution of the training data

-![alt text][image1]
+![Distribution of Y train][image1]

 ###Design and Test a Model Architecture